event-storm/event-storm/src/lib/eventStore/README.md

 - history object (n.i.)
 - time travel (n.i.)

 Data model abstraction represents pubsub implementation.
-The data models are of 2 types, one that are attached to a single peace of information(e.g. accelaration `V`, time `T`) and one that are combined via multiple peaces of information(e.g. road `S = f(V, T)`):
+The data models are of 2 types, one that are attached to a single peace of information(e.g. accelaration `V`, time `T`) and one that are combined via multiple peaces of information(e.g. road `S = f(V, T)`).
+This will give following benefits:
 - creating a data on real information
 - get last state of model at any time
 - subscription to last event(even if it happens earlier)